-I have always though that our family was fairly healthy when it came to what we ate.
+I have always thought that our family was fairly healthy when it came to what we ate.
 We have the occasional bowl of ice cream, but don’t pig out all the time.
-We don’t eat out everyday, and I never make hamburgers for dinner.
+We don’t eat out every day, and I never make hamburgers for dinner.

 But then my husband got his cholesterol and blood pressure checked.
 Oh.
 Suddenly my assumptions about our diet quickly crashed down around me and we have had to reevaluate how we eat.
 My husband is on a crash course with a heart attack in 20 or 30 years unless we change something now.

 So that’s what we are trying to do.
 To accomplish this we have to incorporate more fruits and vegetables into our diet.
 Every meal suddenly has to revolve around vegetables instead of meat and bread.

 So, to help offset this, I began a patio vegetable garden.
 And along the way have learned some surprising things.

 1. Helps You to Eat More Fruit and Vegetables